keptn-sandbox/.github/profile/README.md

 In Keptn Sandbox we keep a collection of incubated tools, services and integrations that extend [Keptn](https://keptn.sh/).
-Later succesful projects might be promoted to the [keptn-contrib](https://github.com/keptn-contrib) orgaization.
+Later succesful projects might be promoted to the [keptn-contrib](https://github.com/keptn-contrib) organization.

 **Contributing.**
 If you want to contribute, please read the following guidelines: